3xWangDot/3xWangDot.github.io/_pages/about.md

 NEWS:
 ======
+*May 2021*: Two papers accepted to the TPAMI.

+*February 2021*: One paper accepted to the CVPR 2021.

 *February 2020*: One paper accepted to the WACV 2020.

 *August 2019*: One paper accepted to the IEEE TPAMI.